Online Adaptive Probabilistic Safety Certificate with Language Guidance: Problem Formulation

 We consider adaptive safe control problems with language guidance, where human user provides task-related commands and preferences, and an adaptive controller is designed to follow human instructions, while maintaining \textit{long-term} safety of the system despite system uncertainties.
 Specifically, we consider a discrete-time stochastic control system with unknown parameters and human-specified safety requirements.
 The system evolves according to where $X_k \in \mathcal{X} \subset \mathbb{R}^n$ denotes the system state, $U_k \in \mathcal{U} \subset \mathbb{R}^m$ is the control input, and $\xi \in \mathbb{R}^l$ is an \emph{unknown system parameter}.
 The transition kernel $F: \mathcal{B}(\mathcal{X}) \times \mathcal{X} \times \mathcal{U} \times \mathbb{R}^l \to [0,1]$ characterizes the stochastic dynamics, with $\mathcal{B}(\mathcal{X})$ denoting the Borel $\sigma$-algebra of $\mathcal{X}$~\citep{hernandez2012discrete}.
 A human-specified safety requirement is described by a function $\phi: \mathbb{R}^n \times \mathbb{R}^l \to \mathbb{R}$, and the corresponding safe set is defined as

 where $\phi$ captures safety constraints.
-While prior works manually design $\phi$ to improve safe control performance~\citep{ames2019control}, our approach is agnostic to different yet equivalent representations of $\phi$, enabling seamless integration with large language models (LLMs) for automating its construction from human specifications of safety requirements.
-We then define an indicator function for long-term safety over a finite horizon $\tau_k = \{k, k+1, \dots, k+T\}$ as where $X_{k:k+T} := \{ X_k, X_{k+1}, \dots, X_{k+T} \}$ denotes the trajectory segment.
+While prior works manually design $\phi$ to improve safe control performance~\citep{ames2019control}, our approach is agnostic to different yet equivalent representations of $\phi$, enabling seamless integration with large language models (LLMs) for automating its construction from human specifications of safety requirements.\footnote{See Appendix~\ref{sec:llm_generated_cbf} for ablation studies demonstrating consistent performance of the proposed method across diverse forms of (LLM-generated) barrier functions.} We then define an indicator function for long-term safety over a finite horizon $\tau_k = \{k, k+1, \dots, k+T\}$ as where $X_{k:k+T} := \{ X_k, X_{k+1}, \dots, X_{k+T} \}$ denotes the trajectory segment.

 To capture epistemic uncertainty in the unknown parameter~$\xi$, we define a sequence of random variables $\{\Xi_i\}_{i \in \mathbb{Z}_+}$ with corresponding probability density functions $\{H_i\}_{i \in \mathbb{Z}_+}$, each reflecting the current estimate of the uncertain parameter at time step~$i$.
 These distributions characterize uncertainty arising from limited or noisy measurements and can be estimated using many estimators, including Bayesian neural networks~\citep{hafner2018reliable, gal2016dropout} and Gaussian processes~\citep{shahriari2015taking, pan2017prediction}.
 The estimator and its configuration can be determined based on human specifications, encoding user preferences and desired adaptation behavior.
 Then, for a given nominal controller~$\pi: \mathcal{X} \times \mathbb{R}^l \rightarrow \mathcal{U}$ and parameter belief~$H_i$, the long-term safety probability from state~$x$ is defined as